Note on two-point mean square displacement: Intramolecular probes

 \section{Intramolecular probes}

 As an example of correlated pair of probes, we consider two tagged monomers belonging to a common polymer, see Fig.~\ref{fig2} (d).

 {\it Model---}.
 Our calculation in this section is based on the Rouse model.
 The polymer consists of $N$ monomers connected through spring in series.
-The position of $n$-th monome $ {\vec r}(n,t)= (x(n,t), y(n,t), z(n,t))$ evolves according to the Rouse equation of motion, which takes in continuum limit the following form
+The position of $n$-th monome $ {\vec r}(n,t)= (x(n,t), y(n,t), z(n,t))$ evolves according to the Rouse equation of motion, which takes the following form